Associate Name: Christine King, COTA/L

 Name of Organization: Project CHILLD

-Age/Gender of Client: a 40-year-old female, diagnosed with Misophonia and OCD
+Age and Gender of Client: 40-year-old woman, diagnosed with misophonia and OCD

-Anna is a 40-year-old female, diagnosed with Misophonia and OCD.
-Anna describes her Misophonia symptoms as a source of such anxiety; she would often have physical responses to specific sounds.
-Some of her specific “trigger” sounds were the pronunciation of “s” and “t” as well as sniffling, eating, and the sounds of others breathing.
-The Misophonia became a trigger for OCD behaviors.
-Anna reported that as a result of the Misophonia, she rarely felt comfortable leaving the house.
+Anna is a 40-year-old woman diagnosed with misophonia and OCD.
+Anna describes her misophonia symptoms as a source of such anxiety; she would often have physical responses to specific sounds.
+Some of her specific “trigger” sounds were the pronunciation of “s” and “t” as well as sniffling, eating and the sounds of others’ breathing.
+The misophonia became a trigger for OCD behaviors.
+Anna reported that as a result of the misophonia, she rarely felt comfortable leaving the house.
 She had taken a job that allowed her to work from home as a means of survival.
-She was dependent on earplugs in social situations including time spent in common areas of the apartment she shared with a roommate.
+She was dependent on earplugs in social situations, including time spent in common areas of the apartment she shared with a roommate.
 It had been years since Anna was able to eat in close proximity to others without her earplugs.

-In August of 2016, Anna completed the 5 day SSP protocol as part of a feasibility trial.
+In August 2016, Anna completed the five-day Safe and Sound Protocol (SSP) as part of a feasibility trial.

 By the completion of her second session, Anna reported that she was able to go to lunch with what she described as “loud eaters” without earphones for the first time in years.
-Anna states that although she heard “trigger” sounds in the environment, her OCD was not as activated by them, and remarked, “It’s felt for a long time that the doors to my sensory processing were jammed open, and the OCD was trying to block what was coming in-this seems like the doors are trying to function/work on their own, it seems like my brain is trying to do it differently.”
+Anna states that although she heard “trigger” sounds in the environment, her OCD was not as activated by them, and remarked, “It’s felt for a long time that the doors to my sensory processing were jammed open, and the OCD was trying to block what was coming in.
+This seems like the doors are trying to function [and] work on their own.
+It seems like my brain is trying to do it differently.”

-Three weeks post program, Anna reported continued improvements related to her Misphonia.
+Three weeks post-program, Anna reported continued improvements related to her misophonia.
 She said she is “astounded” at the results.
-She had recently attended a workshop and been able to participate without earplugs.
+She had recently attended a workshop and was able to participate without earplugs.
 She was able to meet friends for lunch at local restaurants and engage in social situations without the aid of earplugs.
-She reported an overall decreased level of anxiety and hyper vigilance she had long been imprisoned by.
+She reported an overall decreased level of anxiety and hypervigilance that she had long been imprisoned by.
 Anna also reports continued improvements to sleep patterns and sleep quality.